-In 2008, Cs-137 was not detected in any of the 13 control samples and detected in only one of the 26 indicator samples at 10.1 pCi/kg wet at FI-0701, 1.0 mile SSE Perimeter.
+In 2010, Cs-137 was not detected in any of the 13 control samples or in any of the 26 indicator samples.
 The occasional presence of Cs-137 in vegetation samples is attributed primarily to fallout from nuclear weapons tests and from the Chernobyl incident.
 The MDC and RL for Cs-137 in forage are 80 and 2000 pCi/kg wet, respectively.
 Table 4.5-1 presents the average detectable results of Cs-137 found in forage over the life of the plant and Figure 4.5-1 shows the historical trending of this data.